-Bambara speaking countriesBambara is no official language in any country, but is spoken as mother tongue in 9 countries by a minor part of the population.
+Bambara speaking countriesBambara is no official language in any country, but is spoken as a mother tongue in nine countries by a minor part of the population.

-With a share of around 46%, it is most widespread in Mali.
-A total of about 15.9 million people worldwide speak Bambara as their mother tongue.
+As a percentage of the total population, the largest share of around 46 percent is in Mali.
+A total of about 16.4 million people worldwide speak Bambara as their mother tongue.

 |Liberia||Western Africa||no||2.0 %||104,000|

 Unless otherwise described in the text, this page is about native speakers — not the total number of speakers.
 How many people understand or speak Bambara as a subsequently learned language is not the subject of this page.
-Countries where native speakers make up only a few thousand or even a few hundred people, or countries with a percentage well below 1%, are maybe not listed here.
+Countries where native speakers make up only a few thousand, or even a few hundred people, or countries with a percentage well below 1% are unlikely to be listed here.